Corrimal, New South Wales: Politics

+Sport

+The most popular sport in the suburb is rugby league, with the local team, the Corrimal Cougars, representing Corrimal in the Illawarra Rugby League competition.
+Winners of First Grade titles in 1948 and 1974, the club plays its home games at Ziems Park.

 1891- Corrimal Cougars Cricket Club and Corrimal Rangers Football Club established.

 1912- Corrimal Cougars Rugby League team established, in the 1930s, Arthur Ziems donates land next to his butchery for a rugby league field.